kwphysics/kwphysics/README.md

 - 👋 Hi, I’m @kwphysics
 - 👀 I’m interested in scientific computing, numerical methods, and test system automation.
-- 🌱 I’m currently working in python and C#.
+- 🌱 I’m currently working in python, MatLab, and C#.
 - 📫 How to reach me: kwphysics@gmail.com

 <!---